pedrotorchio/media-query-mixins/README.md

 NOW WITH JAVASCRIPT BREAKPOINTS (see at the bottom)

 Extremely lightweight, very basic mixin set for responsive MOBILE FIRST SCSS, JAVASCRIPT ~~and Stylus~~ development. **(Stylus is discontinued)**
-Currently, there are the following breakpoints (inclusive for mobile-first and exclusive for desktop-first):
+Currently, it adheres to the following breakpoints (inclusive for mobile-first and exclusive for desktop-first):
 * sm: 568px
 * md: 768px
 * lg: 1024px